 4. Feeling of agreement and a basic sense of basic similarity in beliefs and values.

-5. Recognizing and respecting other by being responsive to the other’s needs
+5. Recognizing and respecting others by being responsive to other’s needs

 7. Defining conflicting interests as a mutual problem (Deutsch, 2006, p.
 27).